ImmutableVariable/learnityourself/docs/python/curriculum-outline.md

 ## Working with External Libraries 🔴
 - **pip Package Manager**: Installing and managing external libraries
-- **Popular Libraries**: Introduction to libraries like NumPy, Pandas, and Matplotlib
+- **Documentation**: Using documentation to learn more about libraries AND creating your own documentation
+- **A Example Using a Library**: Using a library in a simple example

 ## Testing 🔴
 - **Unit Testing**: Writing tests for individual components
 - **Test-Driven Development (TDD)**: Developing code based on tests